airswap/airswap-about/contracts/delegate.md

 Set a rule to send up to 100,000 DAI for WETH at 0.0032 WETH/DAI.
 Note that DAI has a decimal representation of 18 and WETH has a decimal representation of 18 as well.
 Another way to think about this is that this rule is putting 100,000 DAI up for trade in return for WETH.

+Set a rule to send up to 100,000 DAI for WETH at 0.0032 WETH/DAI

 ```java
 setRule(WETHAddress, DAIAddress, 100000000000000000000000, 32, 4)
 ```